Lady Shri Ram College

 • To help the Students, Teaching and non-teaching staff belonging SC/ST community to integrate with the larger community of the college and to overcome any difficulties the students of the community may face throughout the 3-4 years of their study.

-• In addition to the main two mentioned above the main aim of the Cell is to monitor the guidelines issued by the University Grants Commission from time to time, based on the policies of the Government of India and the Government of NCT-Delhi related to upholding the interest of all stakeholders belong to the community .
+• In addition to the two main aims mentioned above, the main aim of the Cell is to monitor the guidelines issued by the University Grants Commission from time to time, based on the policies of the Government of India and the Government of NCT-Delhi related to upholding the interests of all stakeholders belonging to the community.

-• SC/ST cell regularly shares the information to students about various type of available scholarships so that they could avail the scholarship they are eligible for.
+• SC/ST cell regularly shares the information with students about various types of available scholarships so that they can avail themselves of the scholarship they are eligible for.

 • Grievance Redressal: The Cell addresses complaints and grievances of SC/ST individuals related to caste-based discrimination, academic issues, administrative problems, and social concerns.

-• Awareness and Support: The Cell organizes Orientation programs time to time and provides information on various scholarships, Student and citizenship rights and career etc .
+• Awareness and Support: The Cell organizes Orientation programs from time to time and provides information on various scholarships, Student and citizenship rights, and career, etc.

-• Recognizing the importance of digital literacy and 21st century life skills in today’s world and Keeping in view of the needs of the students the Cell organizes CV writing, communication enhancement skills, Basic Research Methodology and Techniques, IT and data analysis Workshop time to Time.
+• Recognizing the importance of digital literacy and 21st-century life skills in today’s world and keeping in view the needs of the students, the Cell organizes CV writing, communication enhancement skills, Basic Research Methodology and Techniques, IT, and data analysis workshops from time to time.

-• The Cell through its Journal Navchetna soon to be published encourages the students to write thought-provoking articles on their life Journeys, caste, Tribal Problems, social justice and other issues of India and geopolitics.
+• The Cell through its Journal Navchetna encourages the students to write thought-provoking articles on their life Journeys, caste, Tribal Problems, social justice, and other issues of India and geopolitics.

 Staff Advisors: